Skip to Content

 • Island: Kauai | Population (Lihue): 7,000+

-Of the cruises from Vancouver to Hawaii, not many include Kauai in their itineraries.
-Out of my three Hawaiian cruises, only one, a 12-day cruise, ported in Kauai.
+Of the cruises between Vancouver and Hawaii, not many include Kauai in their itineraries.
+Out of my four Hawaiian cruises, only one, a 12-day cruise, ported in Kauai.

-Located on the southeast coast of Kauai, Nawiliwili Harbor is the gateway to a beautiful Garden Isle that made me yearn for more.
+Located on the southeast coast of Kauai, Nawiliwili Harbor is the gateway to a beautiful Garden Isle.
 While Nawiliwili is not a town itself, it’s located a short distance from Lihue.
-I remember my first visit to Kauai and thinking it didn’t have much to offer, judging from the commercial port.

-Kauai is sometimes called the “green” island, and after my initial visit, I understood why.
+Kauai is sometimes called the “green” island.
 The Napali coastline consists of emerald green ragged mountains that reach for the sky from the aquamarine waters.
 With 50″ of annual rain, the deep crevices in the landscape are home to the most spectacular waterfalls.

-In fact, the cinematic landscape scenes from Jurassic Park were filmed here.
+In fact, the cinematic landscape scenes from Jurassic Park were filmed there.
 So, in Kauai, you can re-live moments of the movie minus the dinosaurs, of course.

 Most of Kauai’s landscape is inaccessible by land, so take to the skies on a helicopter tour for a once-in-a-lifetime experience like none other.
 Alternatively, boat excursions are also available to view the magnificent cathedral peaks.